Plea to responsible dog owners!

 If your planning to explore the Pembrokeshire countryside there is a very useful downloadable guide available: The Dog Walking Code.
 This helps to explain what to do if you’re crossing a field with livestock and is very useful in spring when the fields may be full of young lambs and calves.

-You've planned your walks.
+You’ve planned your walks.
 Downloaded the Dog Walking Guide.
 Now somewhere to stay.
-Search our range of dog friendly accommodation and you're holiday with your best friend can begin.
+Search our range of dog-friendly accommodation and your holiday with your best friend can begin.